jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 ## Module 5 - Risks and Attack Path

 So far we explored each of these capabilities (Runtime Threat Detection, Vulnerability Management and Posture Management) separately in their own UIs.
-But Sysdig is a comprehensive Cloud Native Application Protection Platform (CNAPP) - which means that we bring these all capabilities and all this data together to help you to visualise and prioritise with the full context end-to-end.
+But Sysdig is a comprehensive Cloud Native Application Protection Platform (CNAPP) - which means that we bring these all capabilities and all this data together to help you to visualize and prioritise with the full context end-to-end.

 Where we do that in the product is in Risks.